Riminder/docs-api/hr-json/profile-objects/language-object.md

 # Interest
-This object contains extracted date
+This object represents a language.

 ## The Interest Object